Localization-Delocalization Transitions in Non-Hermitian Aharonov-Bohm Cages: Introduction

 In contrast to the boundary localization of bulk modes caused by NHSE, the disorder can induce Anderson localization of bulk modes along the lattice \cite{PhysRev.109.1492,RevModPhys.57.287}.
-Recent studies have shown that the introduction of disorder into non-Hermitian lattices with NHSE can lead to many unconventional phenomena \cite{PhysRevLett.77.570,PhysRevB.58.8384,PhysRevE.59.6433, PhysRevX.8.031079, PhysRevB.100.054301, PhysRevB.101.165114, PhysRevLett.122.237601, PhysRevB.101.014202,Zhang2020,PhysRevB.103.L140201, PhysRevLett.126.090402, PhysRevB.104.104203,PhysRevLett.126.166801, PhysRevB.104.L121101, PhysRevLett.127.213601,Weidemann2021,Lin2022, PhysRevB.107.144204,arXiv:2311.03777}, such as Anderson delocalization \cite{PhysRevLett.77.570,PhysRevX.8.031079}, nonunitary scaling rule of non-Hermitian localization \cite{PhysRevLett.77.570} and reentrant NHSE \cite{arXiv:2311.03777}.
+Recent studies have shown that the introduction of disorder into non-Hermitian lattices with NHSE can lead to many unconventional phenomena \cite{PhysRevLett.77.570,PhysRevB.58.8384,PhysRevE.59.6433, PhysRevX.8.031079, PhysRevB.100.054301, PhysRevB.101.165114, PhysRevLett.122.237601, PhysRevB.101.014202,PhysRevB.101.014204,Zhang2020,PhysRevB.103.L140201, PhysRevLett.126.090402, PhysRevB.104.104203,PhysRevLett.126.166801, PhysRevB.104.L121101, PhysRevLett.127.213601,Weidemann2021,Lin2022, PhysRevB.107.144204,arXiv:2311.03777, PhysRevB.109.L020202}, such as Anderson delocalization \cite{PhysRevLett.77.570,PhysRevX.8.031079}, nonunitary scaling rule of non-Hermitian localization \cite{PhysRevLett.77.570} and reentrant NHSE \cite{arXiv:2311.03777}.
 In addition to the disorder, flat bands can also lead to the localization of bulk modes along the lattice due to the destructive interference among different propagation paths \cite{Leykam2018,Rhim2021}, providing another mechanism to confine waves.
-A paradigmatic example of the flat-band localization is the Aharonov-Bohm (AB) caging, which provides the perfectly localized compact modes with all the bands being flat in, e.g., the one-dimensional (1D) rhombic lattice subjected to an artificial gauge field \cite{longhi2014aharonov,PhysRevLett.121.075502,Kremer2020,PhysRevLett.129.220403,Martinez2023}.
+A paradigmatic example of the flat-band localization is the Aharonov-Bohm (AB) caging, which provides the perfectly localized compact modes with all the bands being flat in, e.g., the one-dimensional (1D) rhombic lattice subjected to an artificial gauge field \cite{PhysRevLett.85.3906,PhysRevLett.88.227005, longhi2014aharonov,PhysRevLett.121.075502,Kremer2020,PhysRevLett.129.220403,Martinez2023}.
+Note that the interference among different propagation paths and AB caging have been studied in higher dimension \cite{PhysRevLett.81.5888, PhysRevB.64.155306, PhysRevB.50.15953, PhysRevB.65.214504,PhysRevB.86.195403}.
 However, owing to the diverging effective mass in a flat band, the system becomes very sensitive to the disorder \cite{PhysRevLett.96.126401,PhysRevLett.116.066402}.
 Remarkably, it has been shown that the Bernoulli anti-symmetric disorder induces a localization–delocalization transition in the 1D rhombic lattice \cite{longhi2014aharonov,PhysRevLett.129.220403,Martinez2023}.
 This striking effect is dubbed the inverse Anderson transition from an insulating to a metallic phase, where the disorder removes geometric localization and restores transport in a lattice with all bands flat.